Biogen-Inc/tidyCDISC/cran-comments.md

   use conditionally.
 ```

 To address `NOTE` #2: `tidyCDISC` is (nearly) a "one stop shop" application for clinical reporting in the pharmaceutical space.
 As such, it leverages many modules to perform many tasks.
 Many tasks require many packages.
-I've surgically paired the application down to only packages that are absolutely necessary prior to submission.
+I've surgically paired down the dependency list from 44 to the current number of packages that (I feel) are absolutely necessary prior to submission.
+And those that remain are primarily "mainstream", maintained by reputable & well known authors in the R community.